Best Forex Brokers in Malaysia 2026

 Disclosure: "Visit Broker" links are partner (affiliate) links.
 FX Recap may earn a commission at no cost to you.
 Trading involves significant risk of loss.
 T&Cs apply.

-Here is the honest picture: no retail forex broker is officially licensed in Malaysia to accept individual forex traders under local regulation.
+In practice, the situation is more straightforward than many comparison websites suggest.
+No retail forex broker is officially licensed in Malaysia to accept individual forex traders under local regulation.
 That said, Malaysian traders are completely free to open accounts with brokers authorized by strong overseas bodies like the FCA, ASIC, CySEC, or FSCA.

-FX Recap’s editorial team assessed each broker on this page against our 75-point rubric covering regulation depth, live spread data, withdrawal speed, platform reliability, and customer support.
-Below is what we found for Malaysian traders specifically, including how legality works, what fees to watch, how the tax rules apply, and which brokers offer the tightest spreads.
+Each broker was independently assessed based on regulation, trading conditions, platform quality, and withdrawal experience.
+Here’s what our research shows for Malaysian traders specifically, including how legality works, what fees to watch, how the tax rules apply, and which brokers offer the tightest spreads.

 Forex Trading in Malaysia: A Fast-Growing Market

 Malaysia has one of Southeast Asia’s most trade-driven economies, and retail forex participation reflects that.
-According to a 2022 survey by OctaFX, over 4.7 million Malaysian residents reported engaging in forex trades.
-A 2024 study projected the number of active retail forex traders would reach 280,000 in 2025, with a daily trading volume of MYR 25.2 billion and mobile platform usage rising to 92%, up from 78%.
+Retail participation in online trading has grown steadily in Malaysia, although precise participation figures vary across studies.
+A 2024 study projected the number of active retail forex traders would reach 280,000 in 2025.

-Those numbers put Malaysia firmly among the most active forex markets in Southeast Asia.
-The growth is driven partly by younger, mobile-first traders and partly by the wider availability of offshore brokers that accept ringgit deposits and offer swap-free accounts for Muslim traders.
+The available studies suggest Malaysia has an active and growing retail forex community.
+Growth has been supported by wider smartphone adoption and easier access to international trading platforms.
+Partly by the wider availability of offshore brokers that accept ringgit deposits and offer swap-free accounts for Muslim traders.

 Quick Comparison: Top Forex Brokers for Malaysian Traders

-Each broker below passed FX Recap’s 75-point evaluation.
-Regulation was weighted highest in our scoring.
+Each broker included in this guide met our minimum evaluation criteria for regulation, trading costs, platform quality, and withdrawal reliability.
+Regulation received the highest weighting during our evaluation.
 Any broker that could not verify tier-1 or strong tier-2 regulatory status was excluded before other criteria were assessed.

 Yes, forex trading is legal in Malaysia, but it comes with conditions.
 Both the Securities Commission Malaysia (SCM) and Bank Negara Malaysia (BNM) have strict rules around who can offer forex services inside the country.
-Any retail broker wanting to accept Malaysian client funds must hold a Capital Markets Services License (CMSL) from the SCM.
-The minimum capital requirement for this license sits at MYR 5 million, directors must meet experience and qualification standards, and brokers are expected to maintain anti-money laundering systems.
-In practice, no retail forex broker currently holds this license for the purpose of serving Malaysian retail traders directly.
+Certain regulated capital market activities require a Capital Markets Services Licence (CMSL) issued by the Securities Commission Malaysia.

 How Broker Regulation Works for Malaysian Traders